jaytoday/PQ/readme.markdown

 * Offline Development

   For convenience while developing offline, you can click "convenience" at the login screen to bypass proxy authentication.
+This is also available as "Quick Login" from the admin page.

   You can then enter your UID as an argument, like __"http://localhost:8080/dev/admin?shortcut=login&uid=myusername"__